bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 A Price List allows you to populate different versions of catalog pricing and assign them to different [Customer Groups](/api-reference/customer-subscribers/customers-api).
 The prices are specified exclusively at the variant level.

 If an active Price List does not contain prices for a variant then the Catalog pricing will be used.
-The association of a Price List to a Customer Group can be done either via the Control Panel or using the [Customer Groups API.](/api-reference/customer-subscribers/customers-api)
+The association of a Price List to a Customer Group can be done via the Control Panel, using the [Customer Groups API](/api-reference/customer-subscribers/customers-api), or the [Price List Assignments API](/api-reference/catalog/pricelists-api/price-lists-assignments/createpricelistassignments).

 Price Lists will provide overridden price values to the Stencil storefront.
 Final price display can be further customized within the Stencil template.
 See the [Price Object](https://developer.bigcommerce.com/stencil-docs/reference-docs/global-objects-and-properties) in Stencil for further documentation.